woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 nothing.
 How then can there be a struggle?
 The existence is

 playing, it likes to look upon itself from different points of view... different entities.
-And part of this play or lela is that those points of view which have consciousness imagine them- selves to be separate entities.
+And part of this play or <u>lela</u> is that those points of view which have consciousness imagine them- selves to be separate entities.